 Keep targets top of mind

-Use the pivot table block to build a real-time snapshot of each week’s planned content, divided by editorial section.
+Use the pivot table app to build a real-time snapshot of each week’s planned content, divided by editorial section.
 Writers and editors can quickly reference which sections need more stories to hit weekly targets.

 Step 1: Make a content pipeline table.